maxxiimo/the-front-end-manifesto/foundation-styles.md

     @import "desktop/misc";
     @import "sprites";

-"Miscellaneous" is a catchall for miscellaneous partials and styles that should appear earlier on in the stylesheet.
-I include two right off the bat; the first has an assortment of general styles I use for building a front end; and, the second is for sprites, whether I'm using Compass' built in sprite engine, or building them on my own.
+"Miscellaneous" is a catchall for miscellaneous partials and styles that should appear earlier on in the stylesheet. "desktop/misc" has an assortment of general helper styles; "sprites" obviously is for sprites, whether using Compass' built in sprite engine, or building them on my own.

     /* NAVIGATION
     ============================================================================ */
     @import "desktop/navigation";

-"Navigation" could be part of another section, or even contained within another partial, however, experiences has taught me that a lot of things can happen in navigation.
-Styles can become quite large, and there can be more than one navigation design or type depending on user.
+"Navigation" could be part of another section, or even contained within another partial, however, experiences has proven that a lot of things can happen in navigation.
+Styles can become quite large, and there can be more than one navigation design or user driven type.

-The main navigations parent tag \<nav> or more appropriately %nav does belong in the layout partial though since through it you might control layout factors such as position or width and height.

     /* FORMS
     ============================================================================ */
     @import "desktop/forms";

 "Forms" is self-evident.
-One comment about forms, I really dislike any form generator that doesn't easily let you change its underlying HTML or where it's not that obvious where the underlying HTML lives.
+One comment about forms.

+TIP: I dislike any form generator that do not easily allow you to change its underlying HTML, or not that obvious where the underlying HTML lives.
 I have consulted for numerous companies who started with these kinds of plug-ins only to realize how boxed in they were later on.
 Just a word of caution.

     /* PAGES
     ============================================================================ */
     @import "desktop/pages";

 "Pages" will hold the bulk of your code, i.e. each page or functional area of your application.
-You can organize them all within one partial, or perhaps separate them into their own partials depending on your needs, and then call them into the Pages partial, or a combination of this.
+You can organize them all within one partial, separate them into their own partials, or a combination of this, depending on your needs.

     /* STAGING - new styles belong here !!!DO NOT INTEGRATE!!!
     ============================================================================ */
     @import "staging";

-The "staging" section is exactly what it says, a staging area for code.
-It's good to have a staging area for developers so that one individual or team can be the gatekeeper to code entering stylesheets.
-This ensures that things remain organized, DRY, follow the stylesheet standards, and at a bare minimum provide a form of quality control.
+The "staging" section is a staging area for code and allows an individual or team to be the gatekeeper to code entering stylesheets.
+This ensures that stylesheets remain organized, DRY, follow the stylesheet standards, and at a bare minimum provide a form of quality control.

     /* APPLICATION - ad hoc code under this line
     ============================================================================ */

-"Application" could be a place for anything that did not fit in anywhere else and doesn't need to take precedence over preceding styles.
+"Application" could be a place for anything that did not fit in anywhere else and doesn't need to take precedence.

     /* LAST
     ============================================================================ */